Fried Calamari Recipe – Pan-fried Squid Rings

 Whisk ingredietns until smooth

 • Dip calamari rings in batter.
-Try not to ski any side that the whole surface will be covered in coating.
+Try not to ski any side so that the whole surface will be covered in the coating.

 Dip calamari rings in batter